Table of contents.

 - Start game: The host of

 the room can only see this button.
-If the host leave the game room in a
+If the host leaves the game room in a

 three or four player game then the second player will become host.